rotundasoftware/backbone-courier/README.md

 ## How it works

-Include Backbone.Courier in your project.
-Now you can mixin Backbone.Courier to your views:
+First, include Backbone.Courier in your project and mixin Backbone.Courier to your views:

 ```javascript
 var MyViewClass = Backbone.View.extend( {